PhilipK/BoilR/Readme.md

 - Install GOG thourgh Lutris [here](https://lutris.net/games/gog-galaxy/)
 - Set the path to GOG in the config.toml (or through the ui)
 - Run BoilR
-- Remember to pick which version of Proton you want to use for a game, before the first time you want to rn it.
+- Remember to pick which version of Proton you want to use for a game, before the first time you play it.

 ### Epic